 Ovulation-enhancing drugs used alone or with IUI require a prescription and may carry some serious risks, like higher chance of ovarian hyperstimulation or ectopic pregnancy.

 Drugs and procedures like IVF are also costly and typically reserved for couples who have been diagnosed with infertility.
 For women under 35, infertility means not getting pregnant with timed intercourse in the course of a year.
 And for women over 35, this timeframe shortens to 6 months.

 We’re not trying to be a Debbie Downer here.
 Talk to your doctor — particularly your reproductive endocrinologist if you’re doing fertility treatments — about twins.

 They can tell you about any associated risks unique to you and if doing a multiple-embryo transfer with IVF might be an option.

 Unfortunately, there’s no special pill you can take that will guarantee you’ll be rolling a double stroller around your neighborhood like a boss.
 (But we think you’re a boss regardless.)

-This isn’t to say you can’t have a little fun trying to increase your odds by dining on more cheese and sweet potato fries or crossing your fingers about your next IUI.
+This isn’t to say you can’t have a little fun trying to increase your odds by dining on more cheese and roasted yams or crossing your fingers about your next IUI.

 There are certainly both risks and rewards with twins.
 But before you get too carried away with dreaming, try first looking forward to seeing double… with the lines on your pregnancy test.
 We’re sending baby dust!